pranavjayaraj/Speech-To-Text/README.md

 •  User can enable and disable the voice commands like SEARCH and STOP from the settings.<br><br>

 #  Scope for Improvement
-•  Detect speaker using the Microsoft Speaker Recognition API and allow voice enabled Login and Logout options.<br><br>
+•  Detect speaker with the help of microsoft Speaker recognition API for enabling voice based login and logout.<br><br>
-•  Save the search results in the cache for viewing previous search results while being offline .<br><br>
+•  Cache the search results for offline access, fetching the previous results from database wihout rerequesting the data<br><br>
+•  Implement more search commands on successive feature addition.<br><br>
-•  Open the application on voice command by running a background service like the Google Assistant.<br><br>
+•  Open app on voice command by running a background service like the Google Assistant.<br><br>

-•  Implement more search commands with the implementation of successive features.<br><br>
+# Set Up to Authenticate With Your Project's Credentials
+• In order to try out this sample, visit the Cloud Console, and navigate to: API Manager > Credentials > Create credentials >   Service account key > New service account.<br><br>
+• Create a new service account, and download the JSON credentials file.<br><br>
+• Put the file in the app resources as app/src/main/res/raw/credential.json.<br><br>
+• Open this example in Android studio and run the app. <br><br>